Help Save Us From The Scouring of Our Shire

 When Good Intentions Pave the Road to Devastation

-If you've read Tolkien's The Lord of the Rings, you'll remember the Scouring of the Shire: that heartbreaking chapter where the hobbits return home to find their beloved countryside industrialized, trees felled, rivers polluted, all in the name of "improvement" and "progress."
+Suppose you've read Tolkien's The Lord of the Rings.
+In that case, you'll remember the Scouring of the Shire: that heartbreaking chapter where the hobbits return home to find their beloved countryside industrialised, trees felled, rivers polluted.

 We face our own scouring here in Mid Wales.